 About / Contact

-- email@example.com for all questions about orders, tracking information, and product details.
+- email@example.com is the best way to reach our customer service team, for all questions about orders, tracking information, and product details.
 Please be patient while waiting for a reply.
 We generally do not read or respond to emails on weekends.

-We love videogames!
-We're a small videogame merchandise company based in—and shipping from—Tucson, Arizona.
+Fangamer is a video game merchandise company based in—and shipping from—Tucson, Arizona.
 We got started in 2008 with one goal: To celebrate our favorite games with the kind of merchandise we want to own.

 Fangamer was founded in 2007 by a group of friends who grew up running an EarthBound fan site called Starmen.Net.
 We started off planning to use Starmen.Net's software as a basis for other fansites, but it turns out the future of Web 1.0 fansites wasn't quite as bright as we'd hoped.

 We launched the Fangamer Store in August 2008 with four products (two shirts, a pin set, and a mug).
 Within hours the orders were flooding in, and it quickly became apparent that there was a huge demand for merchandise inspired by the older SNES-era games we grew up with.
 We've worked diligently ever since to create merchandise inspired by (and in honor of) our favorite games.

 2009 was a busy year of expansion during which we finished/shipped The MOTHER 3 Handbook, brought on our second full-time employee, and moved from a spare bedroom into an office.

 In 2010 we brought on our third and fourth full-timers and began working with small, independent groups including 2 Player Productions and Far From Subtle.
 We also nailed down a booth at PAX East -- the start of a yearly tradition.

 In 2011 worked hard to expand our partnerships with independent game developers and other small gaming companies.
 We brought on a variety of part-time employees and prepared for our fifth full-timer to show up after Christmas.
 We crammed our tiny office with far more merchandise than it should have held.